quiltdata/quilt/README.md

 # Known Issues
 - `Python 3.6` - Install fails due to missing HDF5 dependencies.
 Try Python 3.5.
 For example if you're using Anaconda, create a 3.5 environment: `conda create -n ENV python=3.5`.
 -  `quilt/test/build.yml` relies on pickle and is therefore not compatible between Python 2 and Python 3.
+- Anaconda with python 2.7 has an old version of `setuptools`.
+Strangely, `pip install --upgrade setuptools` run three times, yes three times, will ultimately succeed.

 # Quick Start
 1. Open Terminal